-A massive super-yacht flying a Panamanian flag had secured her lines and we looked up to see what we guessed were Filipino deckhands running all over the boat – and behind them was an old white-haired man dressed all in whites holding a whip which he was cracking as he ordered them to work faster.
+A massive super-yacht flying a Panamanian flag had secured her lines and we looked up to see what we guessed were Filipino deckhands running all over the boat – and behind them was an old white-haired man dressed all in whites holding a horse-whip which he cracked as he ordered them to work faster.

 The noise and commotion had attracted a mixed bunch of local fishermen and crew from nearby yachts who watched the goings-on in amazement.

 The fishermen had been across the road in the bar they went to early every morning to drink gin and prepare for their day’s work at sea on their trawlers.